Alumni, Donors & Supporters Policy

 How we collect information about you

 - Information you give us personally.
 When you become a Member of the College you provide us your personal details.
 Once you leave the College we will retain your data indefinitely in support of your lifelong relationship with the College, or until you ask us to do otherwise.
-The Goodenough Alumni Online portal will be available to you, where you can update, correct and have full control of your personal information by logging in at any time.
+As a member of our Alumni, the Goodenough Online Alumni Community website will be available to you, where you can update, correct and have full control of your personal information by logging in at any time.
 We update our records when you inform us of any changes or when you contribute to the College financially or otherwise.

 - Information from our friends and supporters.
 We also hold records on non-alumni, friends of Goodenough, organisations linked to Goodenough, donors and potential donors.

 - Information from our service providers.
-We may also use our service providers, who work on our behalf, to conduct research in finding your contact details to ensure accuracy and efficiency in our annual fundraising activities, such as the Telethon Campaign.
-Please see below under Fundraising for more information.
+We may also use our service providers, who work on our behalf, to conduct research in finding your contact details to ensure accuracy and efficiency in our annual fundraising activities, such as our Giving Day or Telethon Campaigns.

 Any personal data stored in our database is held on the College’s secure servers, with access restricted to authorised personnel only.